dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Introduction.md

 #### Resource Providers
 Resource providers are services that provide resources for your application.
 Using the resource provider APIs, you can manage, create, delete and update ARM resources.
 ARM itself is a coordination layer across a set of underlying resource providers, and each resource provider defines the structure of the JSON that goes into the template document.
+A Network Interface is a resource exposed by Microsoft.Network Provider, same for all other resources.
+Each is exposed in a set of APIs.

 ### Architecture